 TAKING THE WHITEWATER PLUNGE: FOUNDING ROW

-By that fall, Peter had about made up his mind to start up an active travel company.
+By autumn 1979, Peter had about made up his mind to start up an active travel company.
 He headed out on a backpacking trip in the Sierra Nevada Mountains to reflect on the decision among the best listeners: trees, rivers, and wildlife.
 He returned convinced that this was his path, and by November, Peter and his brother, David, founded ROW, an acronym for River Odysseys West.

 After training on the Rogue River, Peter received his Oregon Outfitter’s license.
 Starting off lean, the brothers used their small startup loan to buy a used school bus, a couple used rafts, and invest in some marketing.
 That winter, Peter worked as a waiter to get by and saw their company hit the papers in a San Francisco Chronicle article introducing their “Grubb-stake.”
 As Peter tells it, they set out with little sense of business, a poorly defined business plan, but a drive to make it all succeed.